DrankRock/CMScrape/README.md

 ### Files :
 The **input** file should be a .txt file containing, on each line, a URL to a specific collectible from CardMarket.
 This can be cards, decks, boosters, deck boxes etc. As long as it's a collectible with a variable price, it will work.
 The input is enough to run the app, and if no outputs are given, the total prices will be written on the console.
 In the input, you can put non-links to make it clearer.
-Any line starting with `#` (eg. `#Binder 71`) is seen as an Attribute marker. in the csv output, Attributes will be indicated, as an example to indicate where your cards are stored, or what type of cards they are, or to add any information you want.
+Any line starting with `#` (e.g. `#Binder 71`) is seen as an Attribute marker. in the csv output, Attributes will be indicated, as an example to indicate where your cards are stored, or what type of cards they are, or to add any information you want.
 Any other non-link line will be ignored.
 The **output** file must be a .csv file.
 If it doesn't exist, it will be created.
 If it does exist, it will be overwritten.
-For each url contained in the input file, the output file will contain a line with the informations :
+For each url contained in the input file, the output file will contain a line with the information :
 `attribute,game,item,extension,number,name,min_price,price_trend,mean30d_price,language,sellerType,minCondition,isSigned,isFirstEd,isPlayset,isAltered,isReverseHolo,isFoil,url`
 in a coma separated form.
 The price and the url will be surrounded by `"`, which needs to be set as the String Delimiter in your csv viewer.
 (Libreoffice works well).
 The **statistics** file must be a .csv file.
 If it doesn't exist, it will be created.
-If it does exist, the content of the file won't be overwritten, but a new line will be added at the end containing the informations.
-The statistics option outputs a single file with the informations :
+If it does exist, the content of the file won't be overwritten, but a new line will be added at the end containing the information.
+The statistics option outputs a single file with the information :
 `current Time, sum of all the minimum prices, sum of all the trending prices, sum of all the "Mean 30 days" prices`
 in a coma separated form.
 This output aims to check the evolution of the collection as a whole.